-Perfectly set at the head of the Connecticut River, Ramblewoods Cabins and Campground is a great getaway, whether you’re a New Hampshirite or just passing through.
+Perfectly set at the head of the Connecticut River, Ramblewood Cabins and Campground is a great getaway, whether you’re a New Hampshirite or just passing through.
 Plenty of activities such as horseback riding, ATV-ing, fishing, boating, and hiking are readily available.
 Bring a tent, trailer, or RV, or treat yourself with a cozy cabin rental.

-Just eight miles from Hampton beach, you could hardly dream up a more perfect camping location than Wakeda Campgrounds.
+Just eight miles from Hampton beach, you could hardly dream up a more perfect camping location than Wakeda Campground.
 Enjoy 18 holes of miniature golf, horseshoes, or indoor arcade games depending on weather, and be sure to stop by and ‘make your own sundae’ Saturday nights in the general store!
 The real pull of Wakeda, however, is an opportunity to affordably visit one of New Hampshire’s most sought after destination areas on a budget.